Marin Veteran Hospice Patient Support Volunteer

 "During my initial training, I was impressed by how well-run and organized both the classes and the organization are - they are quality, sensitive, caring and thoughtful people who serve a great mission.
 It is by far the best run non-profit I have ever been involved with and I would highly recommend it to anyone."

 We hope you’ll consider joining our caring team!
 We’re especially looking for volunteers who are familiar with local Veteran’s homes in the Bay Area.
-Hospice by the Bay was founded by dedicated volunteers more than 40 years ago and they’re still at the heart of what we do.
+By the Bay Health was founded by dedicated volunteers more than 40 years ago and they’re still at the heart of what we do.

 Bi-lingual English-Spanish a plus

 Those with a passion for learning about end of life>